megnergit/GeoSpatial_Geocoding_G3/README.md

 offered by Alexis Cook and Jessica Li.
 The main goal of the lesson is to get used to __Geocoding__ and __Spatial Join__.

 ------------------------------------------------------------------
 ## How to run the Demo

-1. Load `exercise-manipulating-geospatial-data.ipynb` to Jupyter Notebook and run, or
+1. Load `exercise-manipulating-geospatial-data.ipynb` to Jupyter Notebook and run or
 2. `> python3 exercise-manipulating-geospatial-data.py`

 ------------------------------------------------------------------